15 Jan A Reply to Hasidic Men

 Half your population, specifically, the female population, is absent from this scene.
 Why?

 The secular world has a simple answer.
 The poor pale Hasidic handmaidens are oppressed by men, that’s why!
 But you, the Hasidic man, and me, and anyone who lives in the Hasidic world, knows that this explanation runs counter to the actual lived experience.
 Who is imposing religion on whom?
 We know that women are often the most pious and resistant to change in the community.
 Women frequently police their men and one another.
 Women will often refuse to modernize even if their husbands urge them to.
-Women tell their two year old daughters to pull down their skirts and not jump rope in a way that shows too much skin; she takes her outfits to the seamstress to add extra collars and kick-pleats.
+Women tell their two year old daughters to pull down their skirts and to not show too much skin while jumping rope; they take their outfits to the seamstress to add extra collars and kick-pleats.
 As the Forward writes of the Haredi publications that don’t publish pictures of women, ”A particularly confounding aspect of the erasure of women lies in the fact that most Haredi magazines are edited by women.”

 Sure, there are male zealots, and many women are dabbing a bit more mascara on these days and wearing designer boots.
 But I know many men who want their wife not to shave her head, to put on a longer wig, to go on vacation to someplace clandestine, to get a computer or job or just be interested in what the men are talking about.
 Men will say, “I wish my wife was more open,” but rarely will I hear this stance from women.